 \section{Introduction}

-In recent years, the rapid advancement of Artificial Intelligence (AI), in particular of Machine Learning (ML), has provided a unique opportunity for automation leading to AI exploitation in safety-critical applications \cite{wang2022artificial,rech2024artificial}.
+In recent years, the rapid advancement of Artificial Intelligence (AI), in particular of Machine Learning (ML), has provided a unique opportunity for automation, leading to AI exploitation in safety-critical applications \cite{wang2022artificial,rech2024artificial}.
 Deep Neural Networks (DNNs) are dominantly employed in ML for complex tasks such as image classification and object detection that have applications in the safety-critical domain \cite{athavale2020ai,moghaddasi2023dependable}.
 According to recent regulations such as the European Union's AI ACT \cite{AIACT} and the US National AI Initiative Act \cite{USACT}, AI systems that may cause adverse impacts on people’s safety are considered high-risk and must be rigorously assessed before deployment.
-This reflects the importance of early-stage safety risk assessment for AI deployment.
+This reflects the importance of early-stage safety risk assessment for AI deployment in safety-critical applications.

-One of the major concerns in safety-critical applications is the hardware reliability of systems, which are threatened by hardware faults and errors \cite{rausand2014reliability}.
+One of the primary concerns in safety-critical applications is ensuring the \emph{hardware reliability} of the underlying computational platforms concerning random hardware faults {\cite{rausand2014reliability}}.
+In the context of DNN accelerators, hardware reliability refers to the probability that a DNN accelerator performs as intended during the deployment, despite potential faults in hardware {\cite{ahmadilivani2023deepvigor}}.
+Reliability assessment typically assumes the DL model and input data are error-free, focusing mainly on the impact of hardware faults on the application {\cite{bolchini2024resilience}}.
+Resilience analysis is the process of studying the impact of faults on the application's results {\cite{ahmadilivani2024systematic}}.
+Such faults appear due to soft errors, electromagnetic, temperature variation, aging, etc., that can perturb a DNN's parameters or activation values during runtime, potentially leading to catastrophic consequences.
+As an example, a hardware fault may result in failing the detection of objects on the road and result in a fatal accident, as shown in Fig. {\ref{fig:example}}.

 With the technology miniaturization, the rate at which hardware faults occur is continuously rising in logic and memory circuits since the sensitivity of transistors increases against soft errors, temperature variations, etc. \cite{baumann2002impact,henkel2013reliable,safari2022survey}.
-As DNNs are penetrating such applications e.g., perception in automotive \cite{yatbaz2023introspection}, their hardware reliability assessment is necessary during the design and development phase, not only for risk certification but also for eliminating reliability weaknesses as early as possible.
+This trend significantly impacts the reliability of DNN accelerators, especially as they are increasingly adopted in applications such as perception modules in autonomous vehicles \cite{yatbaz2023introspection}.
+Therefore, assessing the hardware reliability of DNNs during the design and development phases is necessary, not only to meet safety certification requirements but also to proactively address potential reliability issues before deployment.